 The neighborhoods of Rennes (in the 6th) and Vendôme (in the 1st) were also noted as among the most expensive neighborhoods.

 Real estate prices in Paris show no signs of slowing down.
-If you’re thinking about purchasing an apartment in Paris, don’t wait much longer.
-According to French real estate aggregating website SeLoger, prices will keep rising.
+If you’re thinking about buying an apartment in Paris, don’t wait much longer.
+According to French real estate aggregating website SeLoger, prices will keep rising!